alcy/perf-cal-2020/pcal20.md

 )
 ```

-That's all it takes.
+That's all it takes (see Ref.
+5).
 A slight variation in the PDQ code can be used to calculate the
 corresponding response times in Figure 3.

 The point of constructing the PDQ model is to